fieldtrip/website/dataformat/meg.md

 You may want to continue reading the section on [getting started with CTF](/getting_started/meg/ctf).

-## Support for Neuromag/Elekta/Megin MEG data.
+## Support for Neuromag/Elekta/Megin MEG data

 All Neuromag/Elekta/MEGIN data stored in .fif files, where the files can contain different data objects.
 The following data objects can be read and used in FieldTrip: MEG data, EEG data, gradiometer positions, single sphere models, BEM models (using the MEG-CALC toolbox).
 FieldTrip reads Neuromag fif files using low-level MATLAB functions from the MNE toolbox from Matti Hämäläinen, see [MNE software](http://www.nmr.mgh.harvard.edu/martinos/userInfo/data/MNE_register/index.php).
 This will work on any platform, as it is based on open source m-files.